-There are three main techniques for repairing an inguinal hernia, they are:
+There a few techniques for repairing an inguinal hernia, they are:

 This method is quick, very reliable, safe and has withstood the test of time.
 The surgery can be carried out under local or general anaesthetic.

-The technique we use takes about 30 minutes to perform under local, uses ProGrip™ Mesh which reduces post op pain and most patients leave hospital within 30 minutes of surgery.
+The technique we use takes about 30 minutes to perform under local and most patients leave hospital within 30 minutes of surgery.
 Total length of hospital stay is usually about 2.5 hours based on our last 2000 operations.

 With a Transabdominal Pre-Peritoneal Repair (TAPP) a telescope is placed into the abdomen via a small umbilical incision and the hernia sac is identified from the inside (Keyhole Surgery).